 B - Better than most: could still be better.
-Deadstock is considered "Class B" because we don't have to produce any new fabrics, however we cannot always trace the true origins of deadstock materials.
+Deadstock is considered "Class B" because we don't have to produce any new fabrics, however we cannot always trace the true origins of deadstock materials

 We’re proud to share that our primary viscose supply chain is fully European, traceable and forest-friendly compared to generic viscose production.
 Originating from wood pulp, our viscose is sourced from a Swedish biorefinery, which originates from local and sustainably managed FSC certified forests in Sweden, Estonia, Finland and Scotland.
 The wood pulp is made into cellulose fibers in the German manufacturer ENKA, which is one of the most sustainable viscose suppliers in the world.
 ENKA itself is FSC-certified as well and also certified to OEKO-TEX Standard 100, a standard to certify that it contains no harmful substances.
 The final eco-viscose textile is cut and sewn into beautiful garments in our lovely manufacturer in Portugal.

 For AW19 we're introducing Tencel® into our collections.
 Produced by the Austrian company Lenzing AG, Tencel ® is the brand name for the cellulose fiber lyocell.
-Tencel® is produced from wood pulp from healthy FSC-certified forests and is produced in a closed loop system where less chemicals and water are used.
+Tencel® is produced from wood pulp from healthy FSC-certified forests and is produced in a closed loop system in which less chemicals and water are used.
 It also carries the OEKO TEX 100 certification.

 30% of Mayla’s AW19 collection is made out of “deadstock” fabrics.
 It actually looks cooler than it sounds.
 Today the textile waste problem is destroying the environment, contributing to clogged landfills and pollution.
 By buying verified leftover and over ordered fabrics from other manufacturers, we’re not only giving a second life to fabrics that was destined for the landfill, but also decreasing the carbon footprint that would have been expanded in the production of new textiles.